Menominee language

 The main characteristics of Menominee, as compared to other Algonquian languages, are its extensive use of the low front vowel /æ/, its rich negation morphology, and its lexicon.
 Some scholars (notably Bloomfield and Sapir) have classified it as a Central Algonquian language based on its phonology.

-For good sources of information on both the Menominee and their language include Leonard Bloomfield's 1928 bilingual text collection, his 1962 grammar (a landmark in its own right), and Skinner's earlier anthropological work.
+Good sources of information on the Menominee tribe and their language include Leonard Bloomfield's 1928 bilingual text collection, his 1962 grammar (considered a landmark study), and Skinner's earlier anthropological work.

 Usage and revitalization efforts

 Menominee is a highly endangered language, as there are only a handful of fluent speakers left.
 According to a 1997 report by the Menominee Historic Preservation Office, 39 people spoke Menominee as their first language, all of whom were elderly; 26 spoke it as their second language; and 65 others had learned some of it for the purpose of understanding the language and/or teaching it to others.

 The Menominee Language & Culture Commission was established by the Menominee Nation to promote the continued use of the language.
 In the 21st century, residents of the Menominee reservation at Keshena have held intensive classes for learners of all ages, and have worked with linguists from the University of Wisconsin–Madison to document the language and to develop curriculum and learning materials.
+A Menominee dictionary project, led by Monica Macaulay, has resulted in the publication of modern dictionaries of the language in support of revitalization efforts.

-In 1977, Menominee High School, founded when "the Indians of the Menominee Reservation separated from the Shawano-Gresham School District to open their own district," began to offer Menominee language, drumming, and tribal dance in addition to its academic program.
+In 1977, Menominee High School, founded when "the Indians of the Menominee Reservation separated from the Shawano-Gresham School District to open their own district", began to offer Menominee language, drumming, and tribal dance in addition to its academic program.

-Classes in the Menominee language are available locally at the pre-school, high-school, and adult levels, and at the College of Menominee Nation and University of Wisconsin–Green Bay.
+Classes in the Menominee language are available locally at preschool, high school and adult levels, and at the College of Menominee Nation and University of Wisconsin–Green Bay.

 In 2012, the Catholic Diocese of Green Bay issued an apology to "a seventh-grader who was punished after using her native Menominee language in the classroom" in Shawano, Wisconsin.

-As of 2013, there are "six or seven people ... able to be conversational in the language," according to an article on the Menominee Place Names Map, a collaborative project at the University of Wisconsin–Stevens Point.
+As of 2013, there are "six or seven people ... able to be conversational in the language", according to an article on the Menominee Place Names Map, a collaborative project at the University of Wisconsin–Stevens Point.